-Adams has more than 25 years of leadership experience as a senior health care executive and strategic consultant.
+Adams has 30 years of leadership experience as a senior health care executive and strategic consultant.
 He started his career with Kaiser Permanente in Southern California in 1999 and has held a number of executive leadership positions within the organization.
-In the Southern California Region, he served as senior vice president and service area manager of the tri-central area and chief operating officer for the region.
+In the Southern California Region, he served as senior vice president and service area manager of the Tri-Central area and chief operating officer for the region.
 In 2007 he moved to Northern California, where he was associate regional president and chief operating officer before being named president.

-Adams serves on the executive committee of the California Hospital Association’s Board of Trustees, is an at-large delegate and member of the American Hospital Association’s Regional Policy Board 9, and a member of the National Association of Health Services Executives.
-He also serves on the board of directors for the California Chamber of Commerce, the Bay Area Council and Oakland Dialogue, and is on the standing committee of the Episcopal Diocese of Los Angeles.
+Adams is past chair of the California Hospital Association’s Board of Trustees and serves on the executive committee.
+He is a member of the National Association of Health Services Executives and also serves on the board of directors for the California Chamber of Commerce.

 Adams has a bachelor’s degree from Oglethorpe University in Atlanta and a master’s degree in nursing administration from Wichita State University.
 He speaks regularly on issues related to management, leadership and health care delivery and financing.